Example service level agreement

 For example, your IT supplier might guarantee 99.9% uptime for your cloud backup system.

 • Response times.
 These measure how long it takes your IT supplier to respond when you raise a request for support.
-Usually, support requests have to be raised in a specific way (often through an online chat platform), so make sure you have a good IT support process in place.
+Usually, support requests have to be raised in a specific way (often through an online system), so make sure you have a good IT support process in place.

 For example, your IT supplier might promise to respond to critical problems within 15 minutes.